ruslanmv/ruslanmv.github.io/_posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab.md

 ## Step 3 - Running the Notebook

-When you run the first cell will ask to access to you Google Drive files, we will require you permission to connect your Colab Notebook to your Drive account
+When you run the first cell, it will ask for access to your Google Drive files.
+We will need your permission to connect your Colab Notebook to your Drive account.

 ![image-20240120171402221](../assets/images/posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab/image-20240120171402221.png)